Applied tools

 Starting points

-Read the canon before crossing the bridge
+Start with the canon before applying the tools

-Go to MandalaStacks with the roles made explicit
+Move into MandalaStacks with the roles made explicit

 WinMedia remains the canonical authority and publishing layer.
 MandalaStacks remains the applied tools layer for guided systems, generators, and repeatable workflows.